troyrusso/STAT451_Final/data_readme.txt

 STAT 451 Project - Data Download Instructions

 This application uses data from the Eurostat database.
+There are three different datasets you need to download.
+All three datasets should already be in the repository.
+If they are not, follow the instructions to download all three.

 DATASET:
   Transport - cities and greater cities [urb_ctran]